SiskonEmilia/UglyGridWorld/Section 2/Part2/Short Answer.md

 1. After a BoxBug is constructed, will the size of its square pattern always be the same?
 Why or why not?

-    Nope.
+    **Answer:** Nope.
 If it cannot move in some cases, the size of its square pattern might get smaller.

     ```java
     // @file: projects/boxBug/BoxBug.java